 How to dispute a Synergy bill in Perth: a step-by-step guide

 If your Synergy electricity bill seems unusually high, you have formal rights to dispute it.
-Here's the process — from requesting a meter test to escalating to the Energy Ombudsman of WA.
+Here's the process: from requesting a meter test to escalating to the Energy and Water Ombudsman WA.

 Your Synergy electricity bill is unusually high and you don't know why.
 Before paying it, you have formal rights to investigate and dispute.
 Here's the structured process for Perth households.